5:250 Leaves of Absence

 The use of a personal day is subject to the following conditions:

-- Except in cases of emergency or unavoidable situations, personal leave requests should be submitted to the Building Principal three days in advance of the requested date,
+1. Except in cases of emergency or unavoidable situations, personal leave requests should be submitted to the Building Principal five days in advance of the requested date,

 Leave of Absence Without Pay